 EQUITY METHOD INVESTMENTS

-We eliminate from our financial results all significant intercompany transactions to the extent of our ownership interest, including the intercompany portion of transactions with equity method investees.
+We eliminate from our financial results all significant intercompany transactions, including the intercompany portion of transactions with equity method investees.

-A summary of financial information for our equity method investees in the aggregate is as follows (in millions):
+A summary of financial information for our equity method investees in the aggregate, other than CCE, is as follows (in millions):

 Net Receivables and Dividends from Equity Method Investees